Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 utc Specifies whether the cron expression should be interpreted in UTC time.
 If set to true, the schedule will follow UTC; otherwise, it will use the server’s local time zone. true

-useCronTimezone Determines whether the global cronTimezone setting should be applied to the event.
-If set to true, the event will follow the cronTimezone; if set to false, it will revert to the UTC setting or local time. true
+useCronTimezone Is only considered if the property utc is not set to true.
+Determines whether the global cronTimezone setting should be applied to the event.
+If set to true, the event will follow the cronTimezone. true

 deleteFinishedEventsAfterDays Specifies the number of days after which finished events are deleted, regardless of their status.
 A value of 0 indicates that event entries are never deleted from the database.
 7